I enjoy having orchids around the house and I like giving advice on how to maintain them.

 - Why it's a good idea to give your flower a nutrient solution.

 1. How Much Sunlight Does My Orchid Need?

 Orchids thrive on light.
 For the Phalaenopsis, a south-facing place where it can get about 12 hours of sunlight per day is best (on many websites, I have read that a Phalaenopsis only likes places with low lighting, but according to my experiences, this is not true—the more, the better).
 Although you must not expose it to direct sunlight, only indirect.

 You know that your orchid gets enough light when its leaves are bright green and fleshy, and it grows a new leaf immediately after another withers.
-A dark green colour indicates that the flower doesn't get enough light while reddish blotches (and later dark, black blotches) on the leaf indicate way too much light or direct sunlight and sunburnt leaves.
+Dark green colour leaves indicate that the flower doesn't get enough light while reddish blotches (and later dark, black blotches) on the leaf indicate way too much light or direct sunlight and sunburnt leaves.
 Also, when the plant gets too little light, it won’t start to grow flowers.